wp-plugins/wtg-tasks-manager/readme.txt

 You can import tasks to WTG Tasks Manager from a .csv file using my CSV 2 POST plugin.
 Tasks in this plugin are simply posts and CSV 2 POST allows the creation of posts for custom post types.
 Please use my forum to get help on this subject.

+= As a WebTechGlobal subscriber can I get higher priority support for this plugin? = Yes - subscribers are put ahead of my Free Workflow and will not only result in a quicker response for support but requests for new features are marked with higher priority.

+= Can I hire you to customize the plugin for me? =
+Yes - you can pay to improve the plugin to suit your needs.
+However many improvements will be done free.
+Please post your requirements on the plugins forum first before sending me Paypal or Bitcoins.
+If your request is acceptable within my plans it will always be added to the WTG Tasks Management plugin which is part of my workflow system.
+The tasks priority can be increased based on your WebTechGlobal subscription status, donations or contributions you have made.

 == Screenshots ==

 1. Manage Multiple Projects.